manchels/ARdrone/doc/source/specifications.rst

 The drone have to follow the ball when the dstance between them is less than 2,5 meters.

+The drone must indicate the mode switching and signal when the ball is found and lost.

 Launch and debug facilities must be provided.